Samantha-Source/FlashCard-O-Matic/README.md

-# Project-_Flashcards-_Qualified-Samantha_Brown-Solution
+# FlashCard-O-Matic

-#Flashcard-O-Matic
+## Study tool application
-##Thinkful capstone project
+### By Samantha Brown

-By Samantha Brown
+Allows user to create, edit, view, and delete customized decks of flash cards.